 Atlassian Corporation: Please contact the Portnoy Law Firm to recover your losses; April 11, 2023. deadline

 LOS ANGELES, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Atlassian Corporation (“Atlassian” or the “Company”) (NASDAQ: TEAM) investors that a lawsuit filed on behalf of investors that purchased securities of Atlassian (NASDAQ: TEAM) August 5, 2022 and November 3, 2022, both dates inclusive (the "Class Period").
+13, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Atlassian Corporation ("Atlassian" or the "Company") TEAM investors that a lawsuit filed on behalf of investors that purchased securities of Atlassian TEAM August 5, 2022 and November 3, 2022, both dates inclusive (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.